 4) Never forget to adhere to the truck's operational instructions.

 What safeguards must workers follow when stacking materials?

 1) Keep in mind that timber should never be stacked more than 16 feet high if you are piling each piece on top of the other without the help of a machine.
 If you are using equipment such as a forklift, that number increases to 20 feet.

 2) Double check to see that stacks are properly secured.

-3) Take into account height restrictions of your facility when stacking materials.
+3) Take the height restrictions of your facility into account when stacking materials.

-Another great way to ensure that your workplace is hazard-free is to download IndustrySafe's mobile app.
-This mobile app allows you to conduct on-site inspections and is compatible with iPhone and Android phones.
-For more information, visit our website, www.IndustrySafe.com.
-Also, sign up for a free demo of IndustrySafe's safety management software.
+Another great way to ensure that your workplace is hazard-free is to utilize IndustrySafe's hazard reporting software.
+This will allow you to report hazards to upper management to ensure workplace safety.
+Try it out for yourself, and sign up for a free demo of IndustrySafe's safety management software.